KubeWatch-Monitoring/KubeWatch/Documentation/security-assessments/security-assessment_2022.05.19.md

 The other analysis with Nikto returns some bad points.
 Our application need some additional web headers to make it more secure.
-At the other hand there are some vulnerabilitiey which can possible end up in a insecure direct object reference (IDOR) attack.
+At the other hand there are some vulnerabilities which can possible end up in an insecure direct object reference (IDOR) attack.
 To prevent this attack we need to check that only routes are available which are needed and return an error if another URL is used.